kitschpatrol/yanki/readme.md

 ## Overview

 Yanki simply syncs a folder of Markdown notes to Anki.
-The primary novelty of its approach is in how it translates Markdown into Anki notes.
-The structure of a Markdown note determines the type of Anki note it becomes, so no extra syntax or Anki-specific markup is required — just pure Markdown.
+The primary novelty of its approach is in how Markdown is translated into Anki notes.
+The **structure** of a Markdown note determines the **type** of Anki note it becomes, so no extra syntax or Anki-specific markup is required — just pure Markdown.

 This library leverages the [`yanki-connect`](https://github.com/kitschpatrol/yanki-connect) library, and powers the [`yanki-obsidian`](https://github.com/kitschpatrol/yanki-obsidian) plugin.